Normal Approximation for U-Statistics with Cross-Sectional Dependence: Application: nonparametric specification test

 It can be seen from the table that when the null hypothesis \(\mathbb{H}_{0}\) is true, the empirical probability of the test statistic rejecting the null hypothesis is close to the nominal level of 0.05, even when we allow for cross-sectional dependence.
 When the alternative hypothesis \(\mathbb{H}_{1}\) is true, the power of the test statistic depends on the deviation from the null as well as the cross-sectional dependence structure.
-In general when the deviation from the null is large, then then the power of the test is reasonably large.
+In general when the deviation from the null is large, then the power of the test is reasonably good.
 When the deviation gets closer to being local, the effect of cross-sectional dependence is more noticeable.
-With stronger cross-sectional dependence, we tend to underestimate the variance of the test statistic, which leads to a lower power, as we use the consistent variance estimator in \autoref*{thm:degenerate u variance} which requires weak dependence and sparsity.
+With stronger cross-sectional dependence, the power generally decreases, as we use the consistent variance estimator in \autoref*{thm:degenerate u variance} which requires weak dependence and sparsity.
 In this case, perhaps we could consider more sophisticated variance estimators that take into account the cross-sectional dependence structure.